Architecture¶

 internal/vmutil¶

 Shared VM agent communication code used by both Firecracker and VZ backends.
-Contains the Dialer interface (the core abstraction differing between backends), AgentClient (exec, health checks), NotifyConn (persistent auto-reconnecting connections), provisioning, and credential transfer/sync.
-No build tags — all platform-specificity lives in the Dialer implementations.
+Contains the Dialer interface (the core abstraction differing between backends), AgentClient (exec, health checks), NotifyConn (persistent auto-reconnecting connections), and provisioning.
+No build tags -- all platform-specificity lives in the Dialer implementations.

 internal/firecracker¶